DonnchaC/onionbalance/docs/index.rst

 Copy the ``instance_torrc`` and ``private_key`` files from each of the directories named ``./config/``, ``srv1``, ``srv2``, ... to each of the Tor servers providing the Onion Services.

+Configure and start the instance services.
+The onion service managed by OnionBalance should be ready within 10 minutes.

 User Guide
 ==========